 Options empower you to leverage your positions and manage risk effectively in the financial market.
-One compelling strategy at your disposal is the act of buying options, with expiry day lending a particularly intriguing dimension to this approach.
+One compelling strategy, within intraday option trading, at your disposal is the act of buying options, with expiry day lending a particularly intriguing dimension to this approach.
 This strategy is known as the option expiry day strategy.

 An expiry day option buying strategy entails acquiring options contracts to profit from fluctuations in the underlying asset’s price on the options expiration day.
 These strategies specifically target options with expiration on a designated day, commonly known as expiry day.
 Short-term traders and speculators predominantly employ this approach to exploit brief price movements.